-$^{\rm 2}$ Council Directive 92/43/EEC on the Conservation of natural habitats and of wild fauna and flora
+$^{2}$ Council Directive 92/43/EEC on the Conservation of natural habitats and of wild fauna and flora

-&lt;sup>3 AA is provided for by the Habitats Directive and is a focused and detailed impact assessment of the implications of a strategic action or project, alone and in combination
+&lt;sup>3 AA is provided for by the Habitats Directive and is a focused and detailed impact assessment of the implications of a strategic action or project, alone and in combination with other strategic actions and projects, on the integrity of a European site in view of its conservation objectives.

-The tourism sector Plan does not contribute towards the framework for future development consent of projects listed in Annexes I and II to the EIA Directive and does not contain provisions or define rules that must be complied with when administrative consent of other projects is being granted.
+The tourism sector Strategy does not contribute towards the framework for future development consent of projects listed in Annexes I and II to the EIA Directive and does not contain provisions or define rules that must be complied with when administrative consent of other projects is being granted.

-The Plan does, however, fall under the definition of a "plan" contained within the Birds and Natural Habitats Regulations 2011 (as amended) and therefore must be screened for the need to undertake AA.
-The Screening for AA has found that the Plan has the potential, if unmitigated, to affect the ecological integrity of European Sites and that measures to ensure that potential effects are avoided are required.
-Taking into account the requirements of the Habitats Directive and recent case law European Court of Justice (including, Judgement C323-17), Stage 2 AA was therefore carried out for the Plan.
-As Stage 2 AA was undertaken on the Plan, SEA was also undertaken for - see requirement at b) above.
-An SEA Determination is provided at Appendix T
+The Strategy does, however, fall under the definition of a "plan" contained within the Birds and Natural Habitats Regulations 2011 (as amended) and therefore must be screened for the need to undertake AA.
+The Screening for AA has found that the Strategy has the potential, if unmitigated, to affect the ecological integrity of European sites and that measures to ensure that potential effects are avoided are required.
+Taking into account the requirements of the Habitats Directive and recent case law (including, European Court of Justice Judgement C323-17), Stage 2 AA was therefore carried out for the Strategy.
+As Stage 2 AA was undertaken on the Strategy, SEA was also undertaken - see requirement at b) above.
+An SEA Determination is provided at Appendix I.

-This SEA Environmental Report provides the findings of the SEA and should be read in conjunction with the Plan.
-An earlier version of this report was placed on public display and has been altered in order to take account of recommendations contained in submissions.
-Fáilte Ireland has taken into account the findings of this report and other related SEA output during their consideration of the Plan and before it is finalised.
-On finalisation of the Plan, an SEA Statement is prepared that summarises, inter alia, how environmental considerations have been integrated into the Plan.
+This SEA Environmental Report provides the findings of the SEA and should be read in conjunction with the Strategy.
+This report has been placed on public display and will be altered in order to take account of non-material changes that were made to the original Draft Strategy on foot of submissions following public display.
+Fáilte Ireland has taken into account the findings of this report and other related SEA output during their consideration of the Strategy and before it is finalised.
+On finalisation of the Strategy, an SEA Statement is prepared that summarises, inter alia, how environmental considerations have been integrated into the Strategy.